nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_router/build_linux/README.md

 # 1. General description

-<p>The purpose of this demo is to demonstrate the capabilities of the K32W1480/K32W061 SoC when used as a Zigbee NCP together with a Zigbee Router application running on the iMX8 (or x86) platform under Linux. </p>
+<p>The purpose of this demo is to demonstrate the capabilities of the NXP Wireless SoC when used as a Zigbee NCP together with a Zigbee Router application running on the iMX8 (or x86) platform under Linux. </p>

 <p>The demo showcases how to connect the Zigbee NCP Router to the network formed by a Zigbee Coordinator and toggle the OnOff cluster available on the device. </p>

 <p>A step-by-step guide to the hardware and software configurations are provided, as well as the steps needed to be executed in order to get the boards up and running.</p>

+List of supported NXP Wireless SoC to act as coprocessor:

+* K32W148

+* MCXW71

+* K32W061

 # 2. Required Hardware

 * 1 x iMX8M-EVK board running Linux - Host

-* 1 x K32W148-EVK board or 1 x K32W061 DK6 board – Zigbee NCP coprocessor
+* 1 x K32W148-EVK board or 1 x K32W061 DK6 board or 1 x FRDM-MCXW71 board – Zigbee NCP coprocessor

 * 1 x K32W148-EVK board or 1 x K32W061 DK6 board - Zigbee Coordinator